Christer Magnusson

-Christer Magnusson (born 1 April 1958) is a former Swedish handball player who competed in the 1984 Summer Olympics.
+Bo Christer Magnusson (born 1 April 1958 in Gothenburg, Sweden) is a former Swedish handball player and coach who competed in the 1984 Summer Olympics.
+From 1998 to 2001 he was the head coach for the Norway men's national team.

 In 1984 he finished fifth with the Swedish team in the Olympic tournament.
 He played all six matches and scored four goals.

+At club level he played for HP Warta, where he also became a coach.
+As the head coach of Norway, he got a 13th place at the 1999 World Championship and a 14th place at the 2001 World Championship.
+He also got an 8th place at the 2000 European Championship.